 Cyberattacks can be a swift reason for startup failure.
 According to an IBM report, the U.S. lost 8.64 million dollars to cybercrime last year, the highest in the world.

-In the face of sophisticated and hyper-coordinated cyber-attacks, you need IT security services that are developed flawlessly.
+In the face of sophisticated and hyper-coordinated cyber-attacks, you need advanced small business asset management and IT security services that are developed flawlessly.
 This can start from deploying regular security patches, activating firewalls and malware protection to scale to mobile device management, data backup and recovery, asset tracking, and securing the physical network.

 Making a shift from physical servers to cloud-based solutions will put a startup ahead of its competitors.
 The adoption of cloud infrastructure is driven by two reasons – the legacy servers nearing their end and the transparent and secure data available through cloud servers.